 It won’t take you long to explore the town of Lauterbrunnen, but I strongly suggest that you allow a couple of hours to get a feel for the small, quiet village in the valley.

-Lauterbrunnen has been nicknamed the Land of 72 Waterfalls, and for good reason.
+The Lauterbrunnen Valley has been nicknamed the Valley of 72 Waterfalls, and for good reason.
 Small and large waterfalls alike are visible from Lauterbrunnen, and several waterfalls in the area are easy to reach and even more gorgeous the closer you are to them.

-Staubbach Falls, located on the edge of town, is a leisurely walk from the heart of the village.
+Switzerland’s highest-freefalling waterfall, Staubbach Falls is located on the edge of town, a leisurely walk from the heart of the village.

 The trail will lead you right behind the waterfall, providing you with a view of Lauterbrunnen and the valley through the ghost-like veil of falling water.
 I can’t recommend this experience enough.
 It’s free, takes less than 2 hours, and the views are worth the exercise!